IHTSDO/snowstorm/docs/getting-started.md

 ./bin/elasticsearch
 ```

-On the first run of Snowstorm the SNOMED CT data needs to be loaded.
+On the first run of Snowstorm the SNOMED CT data may need to be loaded.
 [Follow instructions here](loading-snomed.md).

 On subsequent runs just start Snowstorm (in read only mode).
 ```bash